This is the third post in my “2018 Roundup” series. For an index of all entries, please see my blog entry for Q1.

 This seems like pretty straightforward code, right?
 Naïvely, one could just rip a

 sample off of MSDN and call it day.
-The actual launcher process implmentation is more complicated than
+The actual launcher process implementation is more complicated than

 that, for reasons that I will outline in the following sections.